• Home

 Bodies are Cool by Tyeler Feder celebrates bodies of all shapes, sizes, colors, and features.
 We are all unique and we are all COOL.⁣ This book deserves a spot on every bookshelf in homes, counselor offices, doctor’s offices, and classrooms.⁣

-October 7th: Kids Music Day
+October 7th: You Matter to Me Day

 October 8th: World Octopus Day